leohliao/interview_study_guide/interviewQuestions/javascript-interview-questions.md

   * Q051.
 What are the pros and cons of immutability?
   * Q052.
 How can you achieve immutability in your own code?
 * Q053.
 Explain the difference between synchronous and asynchronous functions.
+- Synchronous functions will be executed in the order they are called.
+- Asynchronous functions do not wait, so other events can occur in parallel.
 * Q054.
 What is event loop?
   * Q055.
 What is the difference between call stack and task queue?
 * Q056.
 Explain the differences on the usage of `foo` between `function foo() {}` and `var foo = function() {}`